axelspringer/polymorphia/README.md

     <version>2.5.0</version>
 </dependency>
 ```
+Make sure you include a suitable mongo-java-driver version in your project.

 ## Usage
 Note: There are plenty of code examples to be found in the tests.

-Attention: In order to scan packages you need to provide either [spring-core](https://github.com/spring-projects/spring-framework) library or [org.reflections.reflections](https://github.com/ronmamo/reflections) library in the class path.
+Attention: In order **to scan** packages for pojo domain model classes you need to provide either [spring-core](https://github.com/spring-projects/spring-framework) library or [org.reflections.reflections](https://github.com/ronmamo/reflections) library in the class path.
-Alternatively you could register all your POJO classes one by one!
+**Alternatively you could register all your POJO classes one by one!**
-When using Polymorphia > version 2.3.0 you can register your own [ClassResolver](src/main/java/de/bild/codec/ClassResolver.java)
+Or when using Polymorphia > version 2.3.0 you can register your own [ClassResolver](src/main/java/de/bild/codec/ClassResolver.java) to provide a list of your domain model classes.

 Instantiate the [PojoCodecProvider](src/main/java/de/bild/codec/PojoCodecProvider.java) and add it to the CodecRegistry.
 Example: [PolymorphicReflectionCodecTest](src/test/java/de/bild/codec/PolymorphicReflectionCodecTest.java)